Linden Hall, Residence Life Office

 60 William Street – 60 William Street houses the Office of Information Technology, mail services, staff offices, and training.

-61 William Street – 61 William Street houses the President’s Office, the Office of Institutional Advancement, Alumni Relations, Media Relations.
+61 William Street – 61 William Street houses the President’s Office and Media Relations.

 80 William Street – 80 William Street is home to the Massachusetts Digital Games Institute (MassDiGI).
 MassDiGI will serve as a statewide institute representing a strong partnership between the digital games industry, academia, and the public sector to strategically foster job growth and economic development through this cutting edge industry.
 For more information on this historic home visit: Telegram Worcester Living